microsoft/accessibility-insights-windows/docs/Overview.md

 ## Overview of Accessibility Insights for Windows

 ### Tool overview
 Windows UI Automation (UIA) is the platform-provided way for accessibility tools to interact with programs.
 A fully accessible program is a program whose full functionality can be accessed exclusively through the UIA-provided mechanism.
-AccessibilityInsights for Windows uses the UIA-provided information to scan programs for accessibility issues.
+Accessibility Insights for Windows uses the UIA-provided information to scan programs for accessibility issues.
 The basic units of UIA are:

 - Hierarchy: The entire surface of all interactive applications is represented as a tree of Elements.
 - Elements: Each Element may optionally have any combination of Properties, Patterns, and child Elements.